 - There is currently no licensure required for the operation of an ASD CSH.
-However, prior to operation, each ASD CSH must receive an initial DBHDD compliance review by the Office of Provider Certification & Services Integrity, Division of Accountability & Compliance, which is valid for six (6) months.
-After approximately six (6) months of serving youth, a full compliance review for certification will be completed.
-When the provider is found in compliance with the Operational and Clinical Standards for ASD CSHs and applicable community service standards, a two-year certificate is provided to operate the ASD CSH. - 2.
+However, prior to operation, each ASD CSH must receive an initial DBHDD compliance review by the Office of Provider Certification & Services Integrity, Division of Accountability & Compliance..
+If the provider is found in compliance, OPCSI issues a six (6) month provisional certificate.
+At six (6) months, the provider receives a full certification visit conducted by OPCSI, at which time the provider may be issued a one (1) year certificate.
+At one (1) year, a certification visit is conducted; the provider may be issued a certificate for up to five (5) years if determined to be in substantial compliance.
+Accreditation and Compliance Review Requirements for Providers of Developmental Disability Services, 02-703. - 2.
 The certificate is non-transferrable and is for the specific site.
 Note: At any time, DBHDD may request a special compliance review to assess the provider's compliance with the applicable DBHDD community service standards and ASD standards referenced in this document.